All Episodes

 Russia, Russia, Russia.

-You know, I could tell you that these news channels that have gone all in every second, every minute, every hour, every day, every week, every month, every year.
+You know, I can tell you that these news channels that have gone all in Every second, every minute, every hour, every day, every week, every month, every year.

 They have seen a precipitous drop in, I mean, dramatic.